Welcome to Day 3 of Learning to Invest with The Budgetnista & Ellevest!

 Step Four: What else is here?

-Have you created your free, personalized investment plan yet?
+Haven’t created your free, personalized investment plan yet?
 You’ll need to in order to do today’s lesson.
-You can do so here: http://thebudgetnistablog.com/ellevest
+You can do so here: https://thebudgetnistablog.com/ellevest

 If you need help filling it out, I show you how step-by-step on Day 2, here.